Coke Zero Sugar 400: 2001

 Dale Earnhardt Jr. dominated the race, leading for 116 laps, and won the first race to be held at Daytona since his father's death at the Daytona 500.
 He and Michael Waltrip finished in reverse order of the Daytona 500 and the entire DEI team celebrated their emotional victory to honor the deceased Dale Earnhardt.
 Controversy also marred the race: before the final restart, NASCAR had promised Tony Stewart a bonus money prize if he had a better finish than 3rd place.
-Stewart decided to go for the win and bonus money but with 5 laps left he slid his car completely below the yellow line to avoid crashing with Jeremy Mayfield.
-Instantly NASCAR penalized Stewart when he came back by.
+Stewart decided to go for the win and bonus money but with 5 laps left he slid his car completely below the yellow line to avoid crashing with Johnny Benson Jr. Instantly NASCAR penalized Stewart when he came back by.
 Stewart ignored the order and despite finishing sixth was penalized to being 26th, and the last car on the lead lap.
 In response, Stewart went to confront the NASCAR director Gary Nelson.
 On the way, he slapped a reporter and threw his tape recorder away.
 For his actions, Stewart was fined a total of $15,000 and put on indefinite probation for the season.